basp/linie/README.md

 ### transforms
 Builtin transformations provide `Matrix4x4` affine transformations.
 Depending on the architecture of your ray tracer you might not even need them.
-It is important to note that 4x4 matrix transformations are supported over all vectorized types.
+4x4 matrix transformations are supported for all 3D and 4D types.

 * `Translate`
 * `Scale`